Master of Science in Clinical Investigation

 Students can enter the program at the beginning of any of the four quarters.
 The degree is typically obtained in two to three years.

 The MSCI program director is Michael Fleming, MD, MPH, professor of Psychiatry and Behavioral Science and Family and Community Medicine.
-The co-director and student adviser is Ravi Kalhan, MD, professor of Preventive Medicine and of Medicine in the Division of Pulmonary and Critical Care.
+The co-director is Ravi Kalhan, MD, professor of Preventive Medicine and of Medicine in the Division of Pulmonary and Critical Care.
 The program administrator is Adam White.

 MSCI tuition and fee rates are set by The Graduate School.
 Please see the Student Financial Services page (part-time MS degree) for details.
 Northwestern faculty and staff may utilize their benefits to receive employee reduced tuition rates.
 Visit the Northwestern HR site to learn more.